rafathanna/App-Store/README.md

-# 🛍️ App Store – Modern React Application
+# 🛍️   Ecommerce – Modern React Application

 A modern and responsive App Store built with **React.js** and **Vite**, offering a clean UI, high performance, and professional code structure.
 This project is suitable for portfolios, production-level apps, and scalable architectures.